jwestgard/inst326/modules/module08/slides.md

 :::

+# Normalizing and Joining Data

 #

+## Why Normalize?

+#

+## Identifiers (Keys)

+#

+## Using Keys to Create Joins

+#

+## Creating Normalized Data

+#

+## Querying Normalized Data

+#

+## Deleting Normalizaed Data

+#

 ## Exercise 2: Normalization in action

 ::: left

-Second, note that there are multiple titles in the attached file by a single author.
+Consider again the bibliographic database, note that there are multiple titles in the attached file written by a single author.
 In order to normalize this data, the author names should be moved into their own table and related to the book data through a relationship.

 How can the authors data be related to the book titles?
 Can you create a program that will manage the normalization process at load time?